buttahtoast/helmize/hugo/content/documentation/configuration/conditions.md

 **Type** `string`/`slice`

-Filter keylist for values that are not allowed and exclude them as valid path.
+Filter keylist for values that are allowed values.
 The filter is executed against all inputs for this condition.
-If a filter matches a value, the value is removed.
+If a value does not match the filter, an error is created for this condition.
 You can use regex patterns.
 The [allow_root](#allow_root) is not affected by any filter and will always be added.
+The [default](#default) value will also be added to the filter, if set.

 ---
 ## reverse_filter